-How Long Does it Take to Build an App?
+How Long Does it Take to Build an App in 2024?

 To start, you need to think about how much time it takes to build a mobile app.